 *Teacher support is available to students in grades 3-12 in the Silver, Silver+, Gold, Diamond, and Sapphire Live packages.

-Enlightium Academy’s English Language Learners (ELL) Program offers students in grades 8-12, whose first language is not English, the opportunity to receive support in English language learning through modified courses, targeted English language practice and lessons, and instruction by a trained ELL instructor.
+Enlightium Academy’s English Language Learners (ELL) Program offers students in grades 8-12, whose first language is not English, targeted support through modified English courses, English language practice and lessons, and instruction by a trained ELL instructor.
 This program is designed to equip older intermediate and advanced English language learners for transition to standard courses.

 Although we enroll students identified as needing Individualized Education Program (IEP) services, Enlightium Academy does not assess or update service plans.
 We customize curriculum, assignments, and academic standards for families that seek adaptations through a service plan in collaboration with each student’s resident district and based on the resident district created and managed Individual Service Plan (ISP).
 Students that would like to access our academic intervention program without a service plan will be evaluated carefully by a team of qualified Enlightium staff in collaboration with parents.

 Enlightium Academy also provides Section 504 accommodations for students with diagnosed health impairments not requiring a service plan or academic adaptations.
 Our ISP and 504 Coordinator will work closely with the student’s parents, teachers, guidance counselor, and Enlightium Academy’s Assistant Principal to support student success while enrolled with Enlightium Academy.

 For more information about these programs, see the Specialized Accommodations page.

 Enlightium Academy reserves the right to decline enrollment to students with learning challenges if Enlightium lacks facilities and/or staffing to meet the needs of said student in the fullest possible way.

 Enlightium offers the Gifted and Higher-Level Learner Program for qualifying students in grades 3–8.